oishikg/balanced_binary_trees/README.md

 - `tree * generate_from_array(int *array, int size)`: Generates a balanced tree with size nodes.
 The values are stored in array.

+## Compilation and Running
+To compile this code, use `make`.
+The `Makefile` was configured to run on my system though, so check whether all the libraries used in the code are present on your system.
+To view the output, run the executable `bt`.

-# Authors
+## Authors
 Oishik Ganguly

-# Acknowledgement
+## Acknowledgement
-This code written as part of Yale-NUS's AY2017-18 fall semester POSIX course (course code : YSC3217).
+This code written as part of Yale-NUS College's AY2017-18 fall semester POSIX course (course code : YSC3217).
 The above description of the binary tree functions were written by Professor Simon Perrault, who ran the course.